sttoracle/ORACASB/CASB.md

 ### **STEP 2**: Review select items on the CASB Dashboard

-The Dashboard is the first thing you see in the Oracle CASB Cloud Service after you've logged into the service.
+The Dashboard is the first interface you will see in the Oracle CASB Cloud Service after you've logged into the service.
-The purpose of the dashboard is to give the user a summary view of various important Cloud service security related information
+The purpose of the dashboard is to give the user a summary view of various important Cloud service security related information :

 #### Service Health Indicators
-The Health Indicator Carousel presents indicators of the overall health state of the cloud services being monitored by the particular CASB tenant.
+The Health Indicator Carousel presents indicators of the overall health state of the cloud services being monitored by a particular CASB tenant.

 ![](images/CASB/health_indicators.png)

+There are 5 Health indicator tabs into which the variouse services being monitored is shorted into  :

 ![](images/CASB/icon_risk_unreachable_big.png)— Status: Application instance is unreachable.